-Measurement: People's rating of their satisfaction with the local road and highway system is measured by telephone survey of a statistically valid sample of 2,400 Broward County residents.
-Specifically, the survey asks, Overall, how would you rate the road and highway system where you live -- would you say it is excellent, good, fair, or poor?
-The margin of error for the survey is ±2.2%.
+Measurement: People's rating of their satisfaction with the local road and highway system is measured by telephone survey of a statistically valid sample of 2,400 Broward

+County residents.
+Specifically, the survey asks," Overall, how would you rate the road and highway system where you live -- would you say it is excellent, good, fair, or poor?"
+The sampling error for the survey is $\pm 2.2\%$ .